elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

     $ tar xzf seafile-latest.tar.gz

-Now let&#8217;s compile **libsearpc** (initially I tried with the **&#8211;prefix** option when running **./configure**, but it gave me an error during the complie, that issue is currently getting looked at, here is the <a href="https://groups.google.com/forum/#!msg/seafile/vO7CCdsMwxE/PxCTDv4XotwJ" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://groups.google.com/forum/#!msg/seafile/vO7CCdsMwxE/PxCTDv4XotwJ']);">link</a> for the bug report).
+Now let's compile **libsearpc** (initially I tried with the **-prefix** option when running **./configure**, but it gave me an error during the complie, that issue is currently getting looked at, here is the <a href="https://groups.google.com/forum/#!msg/seafile/vO7CCdsMwxE/PxCTDv4XotwJ" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://groups.google.com/forum/#!msg/seafile/vO7CCdsMwxE/PxCTDv4XotwJ']);">link</a> for the bug report).
 By default the compile puts all the files under **/usr/local** and that was good enough for me.
-I could&#8217;ve probably changed the configure scripts around but I didn&#8217;t feel like messing with it.
+I could've probably changed the configure scripts around but I didn't feel like messing with it.
 So first go inside the source code:

     $ cd seafile-1.8.2/libsearpc